cztomczak/cefpython/docs/Migration-guide.md

 This function can sometimes cause app hanging during window resize.
 Call instead the new `WindowUtils`.[UpdateBrowserSize](../api/WindowUtils.md#updatebrowsersize) function.
-Unless you use the `pywin32.py` example, in such case `WindowUtils.OnSize` must be called.
+Except when you use the `pywin32.py` example, in such case `WindowUtils.OnSize` must be called.
 See [Issue #464](../../../issues/464) for more details.